Sallyliubj/sports-review-app/README.md

     - The app requires a running PostgreSQL database to function.
 Since the server for the current PostgreSQL database is not running, you will need to:

-        - Set Up Your Own PostgreSQL Database:
+        - Set up your own PostgreSQL database:
             -  Create a database on your local machine or remote server.
             -  Match the Database Schema:
                 -  Refer to [database_schema.md](database_schema.md) and [Database Schema.pdf](<Database Schema.pdf>) for the required tables and attributes.
             -  Update the DATABASE_URI in your `.env` file with your database connection string:

         ```bash
         DATABASEURI = "postgresql://username:password@localhost/dbname"